|

 The Treasure Chest design was sponsored by Sterling Payment Technologies, LLC.

-Answer: One city's description of how the money is split up is on pages 5 and 6 of this report.
+Answer: Approximately $150 goes to the city - and the city will use most of that to pay the rent for the cameras.
+The rest goes to Sacramento.
+One city's description of how the money is split up is on pages 5 and 6 of this report.

 If you would like a more official answer, you can look at this very

-complex official publication: Uniform Bail and Penalty Schedules.
+complex official publication: Uniform Bail and Penalty Schedule.

 FAQ # 17: How much do cities pay for the cameras?

 Answer: Some cities pay three times as much as others!
-In their initial contracts, nearly all cities agreed to pay about $6000 per camera per month.
-But now many of those initial contracts have expired, giving cities the opportunity to negotiate a lower rate upon renewal.
+In their initial contracts, nearly all California cities agreed to pay about $6000 per camera per month.
+(California law prohibits cities from paying on a per-ticket basis.)
+But now all of those initial contracts have expired and cities have had the opportunity to negotiate a lower rent upon renewal.
 Some cities have

 negotiated hard, and now pay